nh6574/VanillaRemadeWiki/Home.md

         return true
     end
 }))

+-- (Keep in mind that in a real application you would probably need to patch the shuffle after a cash out as well).
 ```

 Because this is in a middle of an event, it's hard to reach the code in other ways such as a hook.